Color Converter

 CMYK (Cyan, Magenta, Yellow, Key/Black) is a subtractive color model used in print production.
 Unlike RGB which combines light, CMYK describes the amount of ink applied to a white surface.
 Each value ranges from 0% to 100%.
 Converting between RGB and CMYK on screen is an approximation since actual print output depends on ink characteristics, paper stock, and ICC color profiles.
 The Key (black) component exists because mixing cyan, magenta, and yellow inks alone produces a muddy dark brown rather than true black.

 Color harmony refers to aesthetically pleasing color combinations based on their positions on the color wheel.
-Complementary colors (180 degrees apart) create maximum visual contrast and are ideal for call-to-action elements.
+Complementary colors (180 degrees apart) create maximum visual contrast and are call-to-action elements.
 Analogous colors (30 degrees apart) create smooth, cohesive palettes often seen in nature.
 Triadic colors (120 degrees apart) provide vibrant, balanced combinations.
 Understanding these relationships is essential for creating effective visual designs, from website interfaces to brand identities.

 The Web Content Accessibility Guidelines (WCAG) 2.1 define minimum contrast ratios to ensure text is readable for users with visual impairments.
 The contrast ratio is calculated from the relative luminance of the foreground and background colors.
 WCAG Level AA requires a minimum ratio of 4.5:1 for normal text (under 18pt or 14pt bold) and 3:1 for large text.
 Level AAA requires 7:1 for normal text and 4.5:1 for large text.
 Meeting these guidelines is not only good practice but often a legal requirement for government and enterprise websites.